Data Protection Policy

 2.6.6.
 The DPO will present this revision, and the results of compliance, to the Compliance Team at least annually.

 2.7.3.
-When as asked by an Authority to provide data, exercise reasonable caution, and assess the impact the proposed transfer.
-Also try to get appropriate written and binding assurance from the requesting authority that it will respect the right of data subject.
+When asked by an Authority to provide data, exercise reasonable caution, and assess the impact of the proposed transfer.
+Also, try to get appropriate written and binding assurance from the requesting authority that it will respect the right of the data subject.

 2.7.5.
-Regular international data transfers are covered through internal Servicer Level Agreement that include contractual clauses safeguarding the transfer.
+Regular international data transfers are covered through an internal Servicer Level Agreement that includes contractual clauses safeguarding the transfer.

 2.7.6.
-The DPO must record requests for international transfer received.
+The DPO must record requests for international transfers received.

 2.7.7.
 The DPO will consider the DPIA in relation to this transfer and the appropriate means of adopting safeguards.

 2.8.1.
-A personal data breach means a breach of security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
+A personal data breach means a breach of security leading to the destruction, loss, alteration, and unauthorized disclosure of, or access to, personal data.
 This means that a breach is more than just losing personal data.

-Data Protection Policy relevant supervisory authority.
-In some cases, organisations will also have to report certain types of data breach to the individuals affected.
+2.8.2.
+Organizations will introduce a duty on all third parties to report certain types of data breaches to the Data Protection Policy relevant supervisory authority.
+In some cases, organizations will also have to report certain types of data breaches to the individuals affected.

 2.8.3.
-The DPO must be notified of all breaches to this Policy as soon as possible.
+The DPO must be notified of all breaches of this Policy as soon as possible.